rhizomedotorg/eaas-installer/README.md

-# EaaS laptop install
+# EaaS Local-Mode Installation

-This guide is based on the original [Setup and Deployment guide](https://openslx.gitlab.io/eaasi-docs/install/setup.html) and the [EaaSI installer README](https://gitlab.com/eaasi/eaasi-installer/-/blob/master/README.md).

-Goal of the process described here is to install EaaS on a local computer using an automated installer from the EaaSI project, in most cases to prepare environments to be published on Rhizome's public infrastructure.
+This installer is able to deploy EaaS on a local computer (localhost) for testing / experiments.
+This documentation is based on the EaaS-CI test runner (https://gitlab.com/emulation-as-a-service/experiments/eaas-ci-test).

 - This will only work on Linux, the description here is for Ubuntu version 18.04 or above.
 - EaaS will be installed as a systemd service and requires Docker to be installed as a systemd service as well.